gbgabiola/notes/quotes.md

-> "Dwell on the beauty of life.
-Watch the stars, and see yourself running with them." - Marcus Aurelius

 > "Kindness is the sunshine in which virtue grows." - Robert Green Ingersoll

-> "To understand and be understood, those are among life’s greatest gifts, and every interaction is an opportunity to exchange them." - Maria Popova
+> "To understand and be understood, those are among life's greatest gifts, and every interaction is an opportunity to exchange them." - Maria Popova

-> "Don’t be intimidated by what you don’t know.
-That can be your greatest strength and ensure that you do things differently from everyone else." - Sara Blakely

 > "I like the look of agony, because I know it's true;" - Emily Dickinson